 3. Alignment here drives positive results

-The results from our recent Marketing Performance Management Benchmark Survey show that companies who get this relationship right reap the benefits in top-line growth.
+The results from our Marketing Performance Management Benchmark Survey show that companies who get this relationship right reap the benefits in top-line growth.

 57% of organizations who expect significant revenue growth (25% or more) report that Marketing and Finance “often or always work well together to track investments and measurements”.
 Among companies who expect flat or negative growth, that number is only 20%.